 Home prices continued to increase year-over-year.
-The median price of existing homes sold in May was a record-high $264,800, up 4.9 percent from May 2017 ($252,500).
-We’re now at 75 consecutive months of year-over-year increases.
+The median price of existing homes sold in October was $255,400, an increase of 3.8 percent from October 2017 ($246,000).
+We’ve now reached 80 consecutive months of year-over-year increases.

 Timothy M. Sheahan, Jr.